ZigongXu/time_converter/README.md

 | Local solar time at Chang'E 4  | `1, datetime.time(7, 32, 30)` | `ce4lst`   |

 **Cautions** 2023-10-10.
-A unkonw source bug appear when using lunarday 1 as the input of LNDData(1) and Time(1, dt(),'ce4lst').
-It appears when we use first lunar day, the spice package return a empty result and cause annoying IndexError.
-I suspect it might be related to the spiceypy version.
-The older version could support this but in the current version (spiceypy==6.0.0) the unwelcome bug appear.
-I might be able to fixed this from source but it is unnessceary and time consuming.
-What I propose is when using the lunarday as the input time or when you construct ce4lst Time variable, add extra 1 to the lunar.
-Like the following:
+Found an not-yet-solve bug when using lunarday equal to 1 as the input of LNDData(1) and Time(1, dt(),'ce4lst').
+It appears when we using 1 as the lunar day input, the spiceypy return a empty cell and cause an IndexError.
+This issue should relat to the version of spiceypy since the original time_converter worked.
+The current version is spiceypy==6.0.0.
+I propose that when using the lunarday as the input time or when constructing ce4lst Time variable, add extra 1 to the input, like following:
 ```
 Lunarday = 1
 Data = LNDData(Lunarday + 1)

-or
+**Or**

 Time((Lunarday + 1, dt()),'ce4lst')
 ```
-By doing so, I avoid change the Time_converter package and fixed the issues.
-Just need to keep in mind this weird usage.
+By doing so, I avoid changing the Time_converter package but fix the error when using time_converter.
+A weird usage need to keep in mind.